chrisstonedev/personal-website-11ty/src/index.md

 Outside of software, my hobbies include playing video games (especially role-playing games with good stories), reading tarot cards, cooking and eating vegan food, running for exercise, and trying to find time to read more books.
 I live in Atlanta with my wife and two cats.

----

-> Hello, Modern Web ATL!
-If you just attended my talk, you can get the slides on
-> the [Buried in Technical Debt](/buried-in-technical-debt) talk page and read the text version as
-> my [technical debt](/technical-debt) thoughts page.
-Also, feel free to [connect](/contact) with me!